dicksonhk/minimal-p2p-buffer-protocol/README.md

 - **Connection Liveness:** Essential `PING`/`PONG` mechanism between Clients and Axon Relays with defined behaviors.
 - **Unified Error Handling:** Dedicated `NACK` packet for reporting errors and connection status signals with standardized error codes.
 - **Extensibility:** Convention for non-standard packet types and negotiation via handshake for optional features and custom extensions.
-- **Simple and Compact Default Wire Format:** Easy to parse and generate, minimizing bandwidth.
+- **Simple and Compact Wire Format:** Easy to parse and generate; minimizing bandwidth, code complexity and resource usage.

 ## 4. System Design and Behavior